decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 The Synchronous model is a good place to start because protocols are simpler.

-- Classic Byzantine agreement protocol for $f\leq n/2$: the [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).
+- Classic Byzantine agreement protocol: the [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).

 - Classic Byzantine Broadcast protocol (with a PKI) for $f < n$: the [Dolev-Strong Authenticated Broadcast protocol](/2019-12-22-dolev-strong/).